-We want to celebrate Christmas and enjoy all this season has to offer, but we also want to help our kids focus on Christ and feel connected to Him, this time of year especially.
+My wife and I love Christmas and enjoy all this season has to offer, but we also want to help our kids focus on Christ and feel connected to Him – this time of year especially.
+We hope there can me magic that is felt as we focus on Christ, and not just Santa.

-Years ago my wife, Gina, and I were watching our eighteen-month-old Miles hobble around the living room one Sunday afternoon.
-She mentioned to me that Miles was lying in her arms in the foyer at church that day and would pop his head up after she would ask “Where’s Jesus?”.
-He would then look up at the wall and point to the picture of Jesus.
+Years ago my wife, Gina, and I were watching our eighteen-month-old Miles (who is now 11) hobble around the living room one Sunday afternoon.
+She mentioned to me that Miles was lying in her arms in the foyer at church that day and would pop his head up after she would ask “Where’s Jesus?”
+He would then look up at the wall and point to the picture of Jesus with a big smile on his face.

 And now for the day I’ll never forget…